Blog

 Trigeminal Neuralgia (TN) is a chronic pain syndrome involving one or more branches of the cranial nerve responsible for facial sensation and movement (the trigeminal nerve).
 It causes sudden episodes of intense pain on one side of the face that can be triggered by touch, chewing, talking, or brushing teeth.
 Gamma knife surgery can relieve TN pain[12] by damaging the nerve root where it exits from the brainstem.

 Acoustic Neuromas are benign tumors growing on the vestibulocochlear nerve.
-Also termed the auditory vestibular nerve, this cranial nerve connects the inner ear to the brain and controls hearing and balance.
-Acoustic neuromas can cause hearing loss, Tinnitus (ringing in the ear), Vertigo (dizziness), facial numbness, or facial weakness.
-Gamma knife surgery can stop the growth of acoustic neuromas or shrink them[5] by damaging their cells.
+Also termed the auditory vestibular nerve, this cranial nerve links the inner ear to the brain and controls hearing and balance.
+Acoustic neuromas can cause hearing loss, tinnitus (ringing in the ear), vertigo (dizziness), facial numbness, or facial weakness.
+Gamma knife surgery can stop the growth of vestibular schwannomas, also known as acoustic neuromas, or shrink them[14] by damaging their cells.
+The procedure delivers precise radiation to the tumor, inhibiting its growth and preserving surrounding healthy tissue, which can help maintain hearing and balance functions.
+[15]

 1. Pain Relief